 Drainage of the CSF occurs in the subarachnoid cisterns (or space).
-Small projections of arachnoid mater (called arachnoid granulations), protrude into the dura mater.
+Small projections of arachnoid mater (arachnoid granulations) protrude into the dura mater.
 They allow the fluid to drain into the dural venous sinuses.

 Clinical Relevance: Hydrocephalus

-Hydrocephalus is defined as an abnormal collection of CSF within the ventricles of the brain.
+Hydrocephalus is defined as an abnormal collection of cerebrospinal fluid within the ventricles of the brain.
 It is a serious condition, with chronic hydrocephalus causing raised intracranial pressure, and consequently cerebral atrophy.

 Based on the underlying cause, there are two clinical classifications:

 - Communicating (Non-obstructive) Hydrocephalus – Abnormal collection of CSF in the absence of any flow obstruction in the ventricles.
 Common causes usually involve the functional impairment of the arachnoid granulations, such as fibrosis of the subarachnoid space following a haemorrhage.